 27 Years Ago: Reba McEntire Hits No. 1 With ‘Cathy’s Clown’

+“Cathy’s Clown,” which was the debut single from McEntire’s platinum-selling Sweet Sixteen album, had already been a hit in the pop world for the Everly Brothers, staying at the top of the pop charts for five weeks in 1960.
+But it was McEntire’s spin on it, almost 30 years later, that gave the tune an entirely new life.
 The song was originally written in the first person, with lines like, “Don’t want your love anymore / Don’t want your kisses, that’s for sure / I die each time / I hear this sound / ‘Here he comes.
 That’s Cathy’s clown.'”
-McEntire changed the lyrics to the third person for her version: “She don’t want your lovin’ anymore / She don’t want your kisses, that’s for sure / Why do you let them put you down / And let ’em call you Cathy’s Clown?”
+However, McEntire changed the lyrics to the third person for her version: “She don’t want your lovin’ anymore / She don’t want your kisses, that’s for sure / Why do you let them put you down / And let ’em call you Cathy’s clown?”

 “Cathy’s Clown” was the Oklahoma native’s 13th No. 1 single, and the only song from Sweet Sixteen to land at the top of the charts.
-Actor Bruce Boxleitner appeared in the video as a clown, set in an Old West scene.
+Actor Bruce Boxleitner appears in the video as a clown, set in an Old West scene.

 Reba McEntire Through the Years

-Reba McEntire Plays “Wikipedia: Fact or Fiction?”
+Reba McEntire Plays Wikipedia: Fact or Fiction?